anandr07/Improving-Quality-of-Low-Light-Images/README.md

 ## Model Architecture

 The image enhancement model is based on a custom-designed convolutional neural network.
 The architecture includes multiple convolutional layers, skip connections, and final convolutional layers to produce the enhanced image.

-## Training

-The model is trained using the `GenerateInputs` function, which generates batches of training data.
-Adjust the parameters such as `epochs`, `steps_per_epoch`, and others in the `Model_Enhancer.fit_generator` function to suit your specific training requirements.

-## Testing

-To test the trained model, use the `ExtractTestInput` function to prepare a test image.
-The script then loads the trained model and generates enhanced images for comparison with ground truth and low-light images.

 ## Example Output